Elysium (film): Plot

-Max seeks help from his childhood friend and nurse, Frey, who patches him up.
-Max goes to Spider, who realizes what the data in Max's head is worth; Delacourt locks down all flights up to Elysium, leaving Spider unable to take Max.
-Max angrily leaves, though not before Spider is able to discreetly place a tracking device on Max.
-After Kruger kidnaps Frey and her daughter, Max approaches him and offers him the data in exchange for the use of a Med-Bay.
-Kruger accepts and Delacourt lifts the lockdown so the group can travel to Elysium.
-During the flight, Kruger and Max fight over the data and a grenade explodes in Kruger's face, damaging the ship.
+Max seeks help from his childhood friend and nurse, Frey, whose daughter has leukemia.
+After she patches him up, Max goes to Spider.
+He realizes that the data in Max's head is a program that can reboot the entire Elysium mainframe.
+Delacourt locks down all flights up to Elysium, leaving Spider unable to take Max.
+Max angrily leaves, though not before Spider discreetly places a tracking device on him.
+After Kruger kidnaps Frey and her daughter, Max approaches him and offers him the data for the use of a Med-Bay.
+Kruger accepts, and Delacourt lifts the lockdown so the group can travel to Elysium.
+During the flight, Kruger and Max fight over the data, and a grenade explodes in Kruger's face, damaging the ship.
 The ship then crashes on Elysium; Max is arrested and taken to Delacourt, who orders a team to extract the data.
 Max escapes and heads to the armory to save Frey, who has been turned over to Kruger's men.
 Kruger is revived by a Med-Bay and confronted by Delacourt, whom he fatally wounds.
-He orders his men to start killing the politicians on the station while he dons a more advanced exoskeleton suit to hunt down Max, planning to initiate the coup protocol for himself.
+He orders his men to start killing the politicians on the station while he dons a more advanced exoskeleton suit to hunt down Max, planning to initiate the protocol himself.

 Spider lands on Elysium and finds Max.
-Spider makes a deal with Max to have his men protect Frey and get her daughter to a Med-Bay in exchange for the data.
-They make their way to the computer core, where they are confronted by Kruger.
-Max and Kruger engage in a brutal fight, which ends with Max managing to disable Kruger's connection to his suit; Kruger responds by attempting murder/suicide via grenade, but Max is able to overcome this.
-Kruger subsequently dies.
-Spider and Max connect to the computer and Spider realizes that the data will kill Max if he downloads it.
-Max says his goodbyes to Frey and initiates the download, which kills him but allows Frey to heal her daughter.
-The police arrive but are unable to arrest Spider, as everyone on Earth is now considered a citizen of Elysium.
-Medical shuttles loaded with Med-Bays are dispatched to Earth to begin healing everyone that needs help.
+Max wants Spider to have his men protect Frey and get her daughter to a Med-Bay to be healed.
+They reach the computer core, where they are confronted by Kruger.
+Max and Kruger engage in combat, which ends with Max managing to disable Kruger's connection to his suit; Kruger responds by attempting to kill them both with a grenade, but Max throws him over the ledge as the grenade explodes, killing Kruger.
+Spider connects Max to the computer, but the data transfer will kill Max if he downloads it.
+Max says his goodbyes to Frey and initiates the download, killing him.
+The Elysium computer reboots, allowing Frey to heal her daughter.
+The robot police arrive but cannot arrest Spider, as everyone on Earth is now considered a citizen of Elysium.
+Medical shuttles loaded with Med-Bays are dispatched to Earth to heal everyone who needs help.